MIT-LCP/mimic-website/content/en/docs/gettingstarted/cloud/gcs.md

   Access the MIMIC datasets on Google Cloud Storage (GCS).
 ---

 The MIMIC databases are hosted on Google Cloud Storage (GCS).
 Access to the bucket, if available, can be requested via the PhysioNet project page.
-See the [cloud page for more detail on this process](/iv/access/cloud/).
+See [this page for more detail on this process](/docs/gettingstarted).

 Datasets available on GCS include: